Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Growing Morning Glories From Seed Is Easy

 Growing a morning glory plant from seeds is incredibly easy, but if you want to get the best results, you need to prepare your seeds before they are planted.
-There are two ways to prepare them that I use.
+I use two ways to prepare them.
 The tough outer shell can be nicked with an emery board or nail file, or soaked overnight in water.
 Either way will work, as the purpose of the advanced preparation is to encourage and speed up germination.
 The step-by-step instructions are included below.